MizaGBF/Rosetta-Public/readme.md

 The `cogs` folder contains the bot Command Cogs, which can summarize as multiple Command groups and their associated functions:
 * You can delete the cogs you don't want to use (be careful that they don't run some critical task) or add your own cogs.
 * In particular, `youcrew.py` contains commands specific to my crew.
 You can remove it if you don't wish to use it, as it'll likely need some tweaks to use.
+Refer to [YouCrew IDs](#youcrew-ids) for details.
 * Most **cogs** are standalone and should work even if others are missing.
 However, I suggest to never remove `admin.py`, `moderation.py`, `gw.py` and `granblue.py` at the minimum.

 The `components` folder contains the bot components, which are piece of codes needed for it to work.
 These files can't be removed.